From Sonic Retro

 - Art Edits

-The administrators and most of the major editors to this site are seasoned Sonic hacking veterans, and will be able to determine with a good deal of expert knowledge whether a hack is deserving of a spot or not.
+The many editors to this site are seasoned Sonic hacking veterans, and will be able to determine with a good deal of expert knowledge whether a hack is deserving of a spot or not.
 This is not to slag or discourage beginning hackers, but instead to focus those beginners towards making a quality product.

 - You MUST have a corresponding page on Sonic Retro: Sonic Retro is not a glorified uploading site for the Sonic scene.
 There must be an accompanying article for any hack uploaded onto the system done in the style of all hacks listed in Category:Hacks.